mzampetakis/mzampetakis.github.io/_posts/2020-08-17-Log-Requests-in-Go.md

 ---
 title: Log Requests in Go
 description: Log requests in Golang using an HTTP middleware.
+image: /assets/posts/Log-Requests-in-Go/railway.jpg
+show_image_post: false
 date: 2020-08-17 23:40:00 +0300
 categories: []
 tags: [golang,coding]
 ---

-It's a common sense that logging your HTTP request in your application is necessary.
+It's a common sense that logging your HTTP request in your application is essential.
 The reasons for doing so are numerous.
 Error reporting, tracing, monitoring, performance tuning and so on.

-One of the easiest way to do this in Go is using an HTTP middleware.
-Bellow we will show a simple but elegant way of doing so!
+One of the easiest way to do this in Go is by using an HTTP middleware.
+Bellow we will show a simple but elegant way of doing it!

 ## What is a middleware